Skip to main content

 Check BeatPass licensing context

-If the song really uses your beat, compare it against your BeatPass licensing history and existing certificates.
+If the song uses your beat, compare it against your BeatPass licensing history and existing certificates.

 4